calmcgreggs/ENCORE/README.md

   - Add to firebase time taken to complete game
   - Implement Cue tracking for analytics
 - Create Content For Game (Scenario Development)
-  - Create React Clones and Add to Game
   - Finish Written Training Content
   - Add Context for each email
 - Data Aggregation Feature